Code-Institute-Submissions/Stream-3-final/README.md

 #Register
 - (https://johnarnold-stream3.herokuapp.com/register/) Users can Register with We Are Social which requires a monthly subscription fee of £2.
+Payments are made using [Stripe](https://stripe.com/] Payment API.
+As this website is fictitious, all payments use the test mode.
+When attempting to Register, a Card Number of 4242424242424242, CVV of 123 and an expiry date in the future should work sufficiently.
+The registration form features a {Captcha Control](https://djangopackages.org/packages/p/django-simple-math-captcha/) which asks a simple Math question.
+This is to prevent robots attempting to log in.
+#Login
+- (https://johnarnold-stream3.herokuapp.com/login/) the login page features a login form in a Bootstrap Modal window.
+The page uses JQuery to open the login modal on entering the page.
+The login form is submitted via AJAX, so that the modal window does not close upon logging in.
+Login success or failure messages are displayed with the modal window.
+- If your login is not successful but an account with the supplied email address is supplied, you will receive a link to reset your password.
+If you follow the link, you will see

 #Profile
 - (https://johnarnold-stream3.herokuapp.com/profile/) - When you register or log in, you are redirected to you profile page